Libyans ask "Where is the state?" after airport seized

 At Tripoli's luxury Corinthia hotel on Monday evening, foreign business people milled around in the lobby anxiously trying to find out what was happening at the airport - for most people the main route out of the country.

 Several airlines which operate flights into Tripoli cancelled them on Monday and now say they will not be resuming them straight away.
-These included British Airways (ICAG.L), Emirates EMIRA.UL and Tunisair.
-Austrian Airlines (LHAG.DE) said it was suspending services from Vienna to Tripoli on Tuesday and Wednesday.
+These included British Airways, Emirates and Tunisair.
+Austrian Airlines said it was suspending services from Vienna to Tripoli on Tuesday and Wednesday.

 The occupation of the airport will have an impact on the broader business climate too, said David Bachmann, head of the commercial section at the Austrian embassy in Tripoli.